SixSq/old.sixsq.github.com/_jobs/job-300-sales-executive.md

 ### The role

-  * Meet or exceed agreed sales targets on assigned accounts/geography
+  * Meet or exceed agreed sales targets on assigned accounts/geography.
-  * Create and manage Pursuits & Licensing Plan for the assigned accounts
+  * Create and manage Pursuits & Licensing Plan for the assigned accounts.
-  * Land on time Volume Licensing revenue (generating Annual Recurring Revenue) by overseeing the deals from identification to close
+  * Land on time Volume Licensing revenue (generating Annual Recurring Revenue) by overseeing the deals from identification to close.
-  * Share best practices and learnings with the rest of the SixSq team
+  * Share best practices and learnings with the rest of the SixSq team.

 ### What to expect